Notre Dame Stadium: Modern era

 In October 2009, a statue of Knute Rockne was unveiled near the north gate of the stadium.

 On September 3, 2011, the stadium witnessed its first ever evacuation.
 During a game against South Florida, severe weather and a lightning storm forced a successful and smooth evacuation at halftime.

 On January 29, 2014, the university announced plans to attach three new buildings to the stadium, totaling more than 750000 sqft in expansions and costing about $400 million, with a timetable of 33 months for completion.
 After the completion of the Campus Crossroads Project, the official seating capacity of the stadium was listed at 77,622.
 The renovation also included the addition of a Jumbotron in the south end zone.

 The project was completed in January 2018.
 The first game in the newly renovated stadium took place on September 2, 2017, when the Irish beat the Temple Owls 49–16.

 On December 20, 2024, Notre Dame hosted in-state foe Indiana in the first College Football Playoff game played in an on-campus stadium, defeating the Hoosiers 27–17.
-The Irish went on to go to the national championship that season.
+The Irish went on to the national championship game that season.
 It was also the first home game not televised by NBC since November 17, 1990 (due to it being a playoff game and therefore unaffiliated with Notre Dame's sponsors), when ESPN broadcast the Irish' 24–21 loss to Penn State.